nonfiction/platform/README.md

 [Alpine](https://www.alpinelinux.org) environment for development.

 This platform isn't intended to be installed on an existing system.
-Instead, it includes a `swarm` CLI tool which provisions a cluster of servers from Digital Ocean and installs itself there.
+Instead, it includes a `nf swarm` CLI tool which provisions a cluster of servers from Digital Ocean and installs itself there.

 ```
 # Create new swarmfile:
-swarm create abc.example.com
+nf swarm create abc.example.com

 # Provision resources:
-swarm provision abc.example.com
+nf swarm provision abc.example.com

 # After 5-10 minutes, deploy swarm:
-swarm deploy abc.example.com
+nf swarm deploy abc.example.com
 ```

-Since `swarm` is just a Bash script, a new cluster can be bootstrapped from any terminal like so:
+Since `nf swarm` is just a Bash script, a new cluster can be bootstrapped from any terminal like so:

 ```